NgariNdungu/NgariNdungu.github.io/_drafts/getting-started-with-jekyll.md

 ---
 layout: post
-title: "Getting started with Jekyll"
+title: "Getting Started With Jekyll"
 ---
 # Getting Started With Jekyll
 I love the simplicity of text documents and every once in a while, I feel the need to put up a rant somewhere.
 Unfortunately, by the time I get online to get blogging, my rant is somewhat diluted.